vijjirajusaripella/Firmware_Litmus_Test_Sai/README.md

 - It avoids halting the main loop during data transfer.
 - It makes the firmware scalable and responsive to user actions.
 - It aligns with good embedded design practices, especially for real-time control.
+- Will be extremely useful if we would like to scale it for other complex tasks.

 ---